-7) REPORTING SAFETY PERFORMANCE
+8) REPORTING SAFETY PERFORMANCE

-- (a) The Seller must immediately notify the STR of all occupational injuries.
-The Seller must submit written reports to the STR for occupational injuries or illnesses that are recordable under 29CFR 1904, Subpart C, within two business days after the Seller learns of the injury orillness.
-Reports shall be made on DOE Form 5484.3, "Individual Accident/Incident Report." - (b) Before the third working day of each month, the Seller shall submit a safety report for the previous month to the STR on the Subcontract Safety Performance Report form, UCN-21439. - (c) The Seller shall include this clause in subcontracts for work to be performed on-site at the Y-12 National Security Complex or a site leased by the Company.
+- A. The Seller must immediately notify the STR of all occupational injuries.
+The Seller must submit written reports to the STR for occupational injuries or illnesses that are recordable under 29 CFR 1904, Subpart C, within two business days after the Seller learns of the injury orillness.
+Reports shall be made on DOE Form 5484.3, Individual Accident/Incident Report. - B. Before the third working day of each month, the Seller shall submit a safety report for the previous month to the STR on UCN-21439, Subcontract Safety Performance Report form,. - C. The Seller shall include this clause in subcontracts for work to be performed on-site at the Y-12 National Security Complex or a site leased by the Company.
 The Seller shall forward subcontractor reports to the STR.

-8) INSURANCE
+9) INSURANCE

-- (a) General.
-Unless otherwise specified elsewhere in this subcontract, Seller, at its own expense, must provide and maintain during the entire performance period of this subcontract the following kinds and at least the minimum amounts of insurance: - (1) Workers' Compensation As required by applicable federal and state workers' compensation and occupational disease statutes or regulations;
+- A. General.
+Unless otherwise specified elsewhere in this subcontract, Seller, at its own expense, must provide and maintain during the entire performance period of this subcontract the following kinds and at least the minimum amounts of insurance: - 1.
+Worker's Compensation As required by applicable federal and state workers' compensation and occupational disease statutes or regulations.